scrapy/scrapy/docs/api-stability.rst

 Versioning
 ==========

-Each Scrapy release consists of three version numbers:
+When Scrapy reaches 1.0, each release will consist of three version numbers:

  * major - big, backwards-incompatible changes
  * minor - new features and backwards-compatible changes
  * micro - bug fixes only

+Until Scrapy reaches 1.0, minor releases (0.7, 0.8, etc) will follow the same policy as major release.

 Sometimes the micro version can be omitted, for brevity, when it's not relevant.